Part 1: Smart Home Matter and Thread Deep Dive

 What can you deploy today?

-Despite some of the messiness of Thread and Matter in their current state, today you can build a rock solid and very responsive smart home with Thread and Matter components.
+Today you can build a rock solid and very responsive smart home with Thread and Matter components.
 Do all device types come in Thread/Matter variants?
 Absolutely not.
 Thus, it’s unlikely you can exclusively use Thread/Matter devices.
 You can easily use other protocols in your smart home for other devices, such as Zigbee or even z-wave.
 A great feature of Home Assistant is that you can use multiple smart home protocols, pretty much seamlessly.
 If purchasing a new IoT device today, would first consider the thread/matter version if it exists.
 If so, go that route.
 If not, then pick a fallback protocol like Zigbee.

 Follow this simple recipe for the best Thread and Matter experience: